snowplow-archive/snowplow.github.com/_posts/2015-04-16-snowplow-r64-palila-released.md

 <h2><a name="other-updates">7.
 Other updates in this release</a></h2>

-There are three important changes in this release:
+There are four important changes in this release:

 1. Since 6th April 2015, all new Elastic MapReduce users have been required to use IAM roles with EMR.
 EmrEtlRunner did not previously support this requirement - but thanks to Elasticity author [Rob Slifka] [rslifka]'s fantastic support, EmrEtlRunner now supports IAM roles for EMR, and we require these to be used ([#1232] [issue-1232])
 2. A bug in our new useragent parsing enrichment has been causing jobs to fail with out of memory errors.
 This has now been fixed for the Hadoop pipeline - many thanks to community member [Dani Solà] [danisola] for identifying this so quickly ([#1616] [issue-1616]).
 We will fix this for the Kinesis pipeline in the next Kinesis release
 3. Dani also flagged that our new `mkt_clickid` column in `atomic.events` is too short to support Google's `gclid` parameter, which can range from 25 to 100 chars.
 We have widened this column in both Redshift and Postgres ([#1606] [issue-1606] and [#1603] [issue-1603] respectively)
+4. Thanks to community member Morten Petersen for spotting that r63's Postgres migration script was missing its `user_id` field.
+This has now been fixed ([#1620] [issue-1620])

 In the next section we will cover how to upgrade Snowplow to include these fixes.